 The Mission of Student Life at Carroll College is to support and challenge students, within the context of living in community, to experience intentional student learning outside of the classroom that inspires the development of leadership and service to others.

 Campus Ministry offers daily liturgies, class retreats, campus retreats, Sunday Night Mass, fellowship opportunities, service trips, pilgrimages, peer ministry program, Bible studies, stations of the cross and rosaries.
 Campus Ministry seeks to serve both Catholic and non-Catholic students.
-Campus Ministry is located on 1st Main in St. Charles Hall which is found on the eastern edge of campus.
+Campus Ministry is located on 1st Main in St. Charles Hall.

-Career Services and Testing offers classes, workshops and individual appointments to address career interests, internships, employment opportunities, job hunting and graduate school opportunities.
+Career Services offers classes, workshops and individual appointments to address career interests, internships, employment opportunities, job hunting and graduate school opportunities.
 In addition, programs are offered on resume writing, application letters, interview strategies, graduate school applications and meal etiquette.
-Career Services and Testing is located on 1st East Borromeo Hall on the south central side of campus.
+Career Services and Testing is located on 1st East Borromeo Hall.

 For more information, contact Rosie Walsh, Director of Career Services and Testing, at firstname.lastname@example.org or 406.447.5530 or Nisan Burbridge, Career Services Specialist/Internship Coordinator at email@example.com or 406.447.5465.